Canon 80D vs D30

 Studio photographers will appreciate that the Canon D30 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+Both the 80D and the D30 have been discontinued, but can regularly be found used on eBay.
+The D30 was replaced by the Canon D60, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Canon D30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.